wso2/docs-choreo-dev/en/docs/consuming-services/create-a-subscription.md

 6. Click **Add** to subscribe to an API.
 Depending on your requirement, you can subscribe to one or more APIs.

     !!! tip
-          When a new minor API version is released, the invocation URL based on the major version will automatically route to the latest minor version within the original subscription's major range.
+          When a new minor version of an API is published, the major version-based invocation URL will automatically route to the latest minor version within the subscribed API's major version range.

     ![Add APIs](../assets/img/consume/add-apis.png)